Teco pottery: Wares and history

 Gates retired in 1913 to write for Clay-worker magazine, but returned in 1915.
 His son Major Gates, a ceramic engineer, invented a pressing machine and tunnel kiln, and also a glaze spraying apparatus called a pulischrometer.
 In 1918, they acquired Indianapolis Terra Cotta Company.
 In 1919, a Minneapolis branch opened.

 Nearing the end of his life, William D. Gates constructed a residence just north of Crystal Lake, Illinois named "Trail's End" symbolizing his decreasing involvement in the company.

-After the Crash
+After the crash

 In October 1929, the Indianapolis branch closed due to the stock market crash.
 Later, the plant also fell victim to the Great Depression and operations ceased.
 In 1930, ownership was transferred to George A. Berry, Jr; Gates' attorney.
 Terra cotta production resumed until 1941.
 After World War II, they resumed manufacturing structural clay products through 1966.
-In 1972, TC inc. was formed from a merger of three businesses as production facility of ground engaging tools for construction equipment on the site.
+In 1972, TC Inc. was formed from a merger of three businesses as production facility of ground engaging tools for construction equipment on the site.

 Impressed die-stamp

-The following quote is taken directly from an early Teco Pottery catalog regarding:
+The following quote is from an early Teco Pottery catalog: